bahmanm/lemmy-synapse/README.md

 ### 2.1.1 SSH Access

-Needless to say, you should have SSH access to your server.
+Needless to say, you must have SSH access to your server.

 ### 2.1.2 PostgreSQL Access